 When to see a doctor

-- Panic disorder.
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/anxiety-disorders/panic-disorder.shtml.
-Accessed March 6, 2012.
+- Panic disorder: When fear overwhelms.
+National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/panic-disorder-when-fear-overwhelms/index.shtml.
+Accessed April 20, 2015.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.